cojamalo/rock-paper-scissor-lizard-spock/README.md

 Dependencies: Python3

-Description: Simple python program using functions.
-Also, tests first use of gitwatch.sh to have repo auto-update during creation of the file.
+Description: Simple python program that plays rpsls given a player choice.
+Also, tests first use of repo auto-update during program writing (commit log is robust).